How does it work?

 Well... it works the way you want it to.
 Some people start with a vision, a Pinterest board and lots of references, some with 'Errr, um... we'd like something that's low maintenance'.

 The best results come from listening.
 We've made gardens from a scribble on one sheet of paper, others have required sketches, mood boards, scale drawings and detailed plant plans.
 We're always precise about costs and you'll never get an unexpected invoice.
 The deposit is to cover materials and you pay the rest when you're happy.
-Any changes of plan along the way are discussed thoroughly.
+Any changes of

 In general, there's an informal chat to find out how you use your garden, whether you want a space for three kids and a dog, for showing off or relaxing with your friends, each brief is as individual as you are.